-The CAN busses on all models are tolerant for bus short-circuits.
-There is no device-internal CAN bus termination so bus termination must be connected externally.
+Each CAN port is galvanically isolated from chassis ground and is tolerant for bus short-circuits.
+There is no device-internal CAN bus termination; therefore bus termination must be applied externally.

 5.6.
 USB

 The USB ports follow the USB 2.0 standard.